-Read our quick reference guide which gives a definition of controllers, the various control bands and an example structure chart.
+Read our quick reference guide (PDF) which gives a definition of controllers, the various control bands and an example structure chart.

 Notifications for changes in control are known as Section 178 notices – you should send us a notification as soon as you have made a decision to acquire a control in an authorised firm.
-Making a decision to acquire could for example include circumstances where a proposed controller decides not to take any action to prevent or reduce their increase in control to below the relevant threshold.
+Making a decision to acquire could for example include circumstances where a proposed controller decides not to take any action to prevent or reduce its increase in control to below the relevant threshold.

 We have 60 working days (excluding any interruption period) to assess a change of control case.
 This period begins on the day we acknowledge receipt of a complete Section 178 notice.

 These documents can be sent to us either by the controller(s) or jointly by the controller(s) and the target FCA authorised firm:

 These are required from all controllers (Section 422 of FSMA).